shayonkeating/shayonkeating/README.md

 ## 🌱 I’m currently working on ...

-  - [RltyChk](https://rltychk.info): A time series machine learning model to see where climate change is going to affect the liveability in the US --- Done!
+  - [Tetrascience](https://www.tetrascience.com/), my current day job
   - Electric Kettle: Its coffee time always, your neighborhood coffee joint with a weekly subscription for unlimited drip --- coming soon 👨🏻‍💻
+  - Swear Pot: Deter bad behavior and donate to charity at the same time! --- coming soon 👨🏻‍💻

 ## 📦 Toolkits that I like to use